 - Seek professional help if you are struggling

 Time to calculate your score!
 How many bad habits are you guilty of?
 Even if you answered 8 out of 8, there’s no need to despair.
-Almost any bad habit can be broken - it just takes a little planning and willpower.
-So stick it out!
-You’ll be thrilled when your career and workplace relationships improve.
+Almost any bad habit can be broken - it just takes a little planning.
+Check out this podcast featuring psychologist Wendy Wood on the good habits of top performers if you're ready to crank things up a notch in 2022.

 And if time management is still your deadliest sin, read more about how WorkflowMax can streamline your projects in three easy steps.